Pathways of Public Service and Civic Engagement Working Group

 How do we join?

-Have your primary liaison email Gail Robinson indicating your desire to participate in the working group for the upcoming year.
-Gail can also answer any questions you may have about participation.
+Have your primary liaison email Emily Phaup indicating your desire to participate in the Working Group.
+Annual renewals occur each summer, but institutions may join throughout the academic year.
+Emily can also answer any questions you may have about participation.

-The Haas Center is pleased to acknowledge the following Working Group members that contribute financially to the advancement of our collective Pathways work: California State University - San Bernardino; Colby College; Drake University; George Mason University; George Washington University; Oregon State University; Philadelphia Higher Education Network for Neighborhood Development (PHENND); Reedley College; Salt Lake Community College; University of Oregon; University of Pennsylvania - SNF Paideia Program; University of Pittsburgh; University of Puget Sound; University of Utah; and Whitworth University.
+The Haas Center is pleased to acknowledge the following Working Group members that have contributed financially to the advancement of our collective Pathways work: Bucknell University; California Lutheran University; California State University - San Bernardino; Colby College; College of DuPage; College of the Canyons; Cornell University; Drake University; Fort Hays State University; George Mason University; George Washington University; Gonzaga University; Illinois College; Juniata College; Milwaukee Area Technical College; Northeastern University; Northern Illinois University; Oregon State University; Pepperdine University; Philadelphia Higher Education Network for Neighborhood Development (PHENND); Reedley College; Salt Lake Community College; San Diego State University; St. Norbert College; University of Michigan; University of North Carolina - Chapel Hill; University of Oregon; University of Pennsylvania - SNF Paideia Program; University of Pittsburgh; University of Puget Sound; University of Utah; University of Wisconsin - Madison; University of Wisconsin - Parkside; Utah Valley University; Whitworth University; and William & Mary.